ibehave-ibots/Intro-To-Calcium-Imaging-Analysis/README.md

 7. CaImAn Motion Correction
 8. CaImAn Source Extraction (2p imaging)
 9. CaImAn Source Extraction (1p imaging)
-10. Deconvolution with Oasis (or Retroscpective)
+10. Deconvolution with Oasis (or Retroscpective or bring your own dataset)

 ## Other ideas (Anything that comes to mind)